kryops/react-ssr/README.md

 }
 ```

-* Refresh after it the chunk was loaded otherwise
+* Refresh after the chunk was loaded otherwise

 ```ts
 if (!AsyncComponent.component) {